-511 Owing to the supervised nature of training the confidence model, one limitation of our approach is 512 that at least some of the model's generations must be close to the ground truth for us to obtain a rea-513 sonable confidence estimator.
-Another limitation is that the results and insights were obtained based 514 on datasets in English, but these insights might vary when looking at datasets in other languages.
-515 More varied tasks and models could be tested upon in the future.
-We used rouge to test accuracy of generations consistent with previous works, however, rouge, like also other NLP metrics, can be er-516 ror prone.
-In terms of broader impact, our approach can be widely applied as it is simple and works 517 with just black-box access to the LLM.
-Access to logits or internals of the model are not required.
-518 However, our estimates although accurate can be imperfect and this should be taken into account 519 when using our approach in high stakes applications involving LLMs.
-One should also be cognizant 520 of adversaries aware of our features trying to induce misplaced trust in LLMs they create or prefer.
-521
+Owing to the supervised nature of training the confidence model, one limitation of our approach is that at least some of the model's generations must be close to the ground truth for us to obtain a reasonable confidence estimator.
+We used rouge to test accuracy of generations consistent with previous works, however, rouge, like also other NLP metrics, can be error prone.
+Nonetheless, for summarization we also report results with GPT-4 as-a-judge in Tables 13 14 and 15 in the appendix, which are qualitatively similar to those reported in the main paper.
+In terms of broader impact, our approach can be widely applied as it is simple and works with just black-box access to the LLM.
+However, our estimates although accurate can be imperfect and this should be taken into account when using our approach in high stakes applications involving LLMs.
+One should also be cognizant of adversaries aware of our features trying to induce misplaced trust in LLMs they create or prefer.

-Given the extensibility of our framework, in the future, it would be interesting to add more features 522 as LLMs evolve.
-One class of such features might be those where the correctness of a response is 523 checked through creating questions that are (causally) related to the original question and context, 524 and seeing how the response varies by asking this question by itself as opposed to in conjunction 525 with the original question and response.
-Such and other strategies may help in generalizing these 526 confidence estimators also across datasets something that has been seen when we have additional 527 access to logits of LLMs.
-Moreover, ideas from selective classification (Bartlett & Wegkamp, 2008; 528 Geifman & El-Yaniv, 2017) could also be adapted for learning a better confidence model.
-529
+Given the extensibility of our framework, in the future, it would be interesting to add more features as LLMs evolve.
+One class of such features might be those where the correctness of a response is checked through creating questions that are (causally) related to the original question and context, and seeing how the response varies by asking this question by itself as opposed to in conjunction with the original question and response.
+Such and other strategies may help in generalizing these confidence estimators also across datasets something that has been seen when we have additional access to logits of LLMs.
+Moreover, ideas from selective classification (Bartlett & Wegkamp, 2008; Geifman & El-Yaniv, 2017) could also be adapted for learning a better confidence model.